roman-milk/roman-milk.github.io/the-runaways.md

  Mindy looked around and said, "I didn't expect a house.
 I thought that a couple of single guys who were roommates would be sharing an apartment."

  "The house is cheaper than an apartment.
 It has three bedrooms so three people splitting the cost makes it less expensive than an apartment.
-Report_Story #2